Articles > Marketing > What is digital media?

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-Marketing professionals work in digital media, also known as new media
+Marketing professionals working in digital media

 It’s no exaggeration that the digital age has transformed how businesses and creatives connect with their audience.
 While print newspapers and TV ads can still facilitate this connection, new technologies present new opportunities.
 Social media, for example, allows users to form personal connections with businesses and brands that the one-way nature of print newspapers and TV ads preclude.